miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 author.createPost({title: 'My second post'});
 ```

-Mirage also has a serializer layer, which is aware of your relationships.
-This is useful to mock endpoints that sideload related data:
+Mirage's serializer layer is also aware of your relationships, which makes it easy to mock endpoints that sideload related data:

 ```js
 // mirage/serializers/author.js